 Want an easy healthy dessert?
 Look no further than sauteed apples!
 There’s no baking necessary, and no advanced preparation.
 Just slice up some apples, saute them in butter and spices, and bam!
 Eat it warm topped with vanilla ice cream or a hint of whipped cream, and there’s really not much better.
 In fact, why even make apple crisp or apple pie at all?

 Here's one of our favorite new ways to make a quick fruit dessert: roasted peaches!
 Throw these sweet, juicy fruits into the broiler to get soft and caramelized.
 Then top them with vanilla ice cream and fresh mint, and it’s one of the best treats on the planet.
 This is a healthy dessert that everyone raves about.
 Make sure to use the ripest peaches.

 What's a healthy dessert list without straight up dark chocolate?
-This chocolate bark recipe pairs dark chocolate with raw quinoa, pumpkin seeds, and dried cherries for a nutrient dense, healthy treat.
-It's deliciously yet full of whole foods.
+This chocolate bark recipe pairs dark chocolate with pistachios, coconut, and dried cranberries for a nutrient dense, healthy treat.
+It's delicious yet full of whole foods.
 Grab a modest-sized piece for a tasty treat.

 They’re fudgy, chewy, chocolaty, and one of the favorite things to come out of our kitchen to date.
 Try these Sweet Potato Brownies!
 Why hide vegetables in desserts when you can proudly proclaim them?
 These brownies could not be more thrilled by their sweet potato interior.
 It makes the best chewy texture and loads them with nutrients.
 They’re irresistibly delicious, with a rich nuance in flavor that makes them taste even better than a standard brownie.